Assistant Professor of Women's and Gender Studies

 Seda Saluk is a feminist anthropologist working at the intersection of medical anthropology, science and technology studies, and Middle East studies.
 Her research broadly focuses on the politics and ethics of medical technologies through the lenses of gender, race, and ethnicity.

-Saluk is currently working on a book project titled Monitoring Reproduction: Surveillance, Labor, and Care in Turkey.
+Saluk is currently working on a book project titled Monitoring Reproduction: Surveillance, Labor, and Care in Turkey (under contract).
 The book examines the rise of reproductive surveillance in Turkey within the context of demographic anxieties over changing fertility patterns among Turkish and non-Turkish communities.
 Drawing on long-term ethnographic fieldwork on public health surveillance tools such as centralized databases, Monitoring Reproduction demonstrates how seemingly revolutionary technologies provide governing regimes with novel tools to extend control into people’s intimate lives.
 The book also shows how the social life mediated by these technologies creates strategic forms of care and solidarity among patients and care providers to negotiate disenfranchising social structures and political systems.
-While mainstream accounts of data technologies prioritize individualized notions of autonomy and privacy, Monitoring Reproduction focuses on collective forms of and responses to reproductive injustices along the axes of gender, class, race, and ethnicity.
+While mainstream accounts of data technologies prioritize individualized notions of autonomy and privacy, Monitoring Reproduction focuses on collective forms of and responses to reproductive injustices.

 Research Areas

-Feminist studies of science, medicine, and technology; anthropology of population, reproduction, and public health; postcolonial and transnational feminisms; Middle East studies
+Feminist studies of science, medicine, and technology; anthropology of reproduction and public health; postcolonial and transnational feminisms; Middle East studies

 Affiliation(s)